TCO Guide to New Orleans

-Ten years after Katrina, Jackson Square is again filled with tourists, musicians, locals walking their dogs, mimes, and psychics.
+Whatever it is, Jackson Square is once again filled with tourists.
+Musicians, mimes and psychics are on every corner.
 Wander down Pirate’s Alley, then cross onto Royal.
 Even the famously haunted house of Madame Lalaurie looks lived in now.

 Head down Bourbon to Lafitte’s Blacksmith Shop.
-The tottery old building has withstood centuries of wars, storms, and literally uncountable nights of revelry.
-Find a spot at the venerable bar and make a toast to this indomitable city.
-Long may she reign.
+The tottery old building has withstood decades of wars, storms, and literally uncountable nights of revelry.
+Find a spot at the venerable bar and make a toast to this tenacious, high-spirited city.
+Long may she reign!

 ARNAUD’S RESTAURANT & MARDI GRAS MUSEUM